Tonewood: Preparation

 Tonewood choices vary greatly among different instrument types.
 Guitar makers generally favor quartersawn wood because it provides added stiffness and dimensional stability.
 Soft woods, like spruce, may be split rather than sawn into boards so the board surface follows the grain as much as possible, thus limiting run-out.
+This is especially important for braces because it maximizes their strength.

 For most applications, wood must be dried before use, either in air or kilns.
 Some luthiers prefer further seasoning for several years.
+Wood for instruments is typically used at 8% moisture content (which is in equilibrium with air at 45% relative humidity).
+This is drier than usually produced by kilns, which is 12% moisture content (65% relative humidity).
+If an instrument is kept at a humidity that is significantly lower than that at which it was built, it may crack.
+Therefore, valuable instruments must be contained in controlled environments to prevent cracking, especially cracking of the top.

 Some guitar manufacturers subject the wood to rarefaction, which mimics the natural aging process of tonewoods.
 Torrefaction is also used for this purpose, but it often changes the cosmetic properties of the wood.
-Guitar builders using torrefied sound boards claim improved tone, similar to that of an aged instrument.
-Softwoods such as Spruce, Cedar, and Redwood, which are commonly used for guitar sound boards, are easier to torrefy than hardwoods, such as Maple.
+Guitar builders using torrefied soundboards claim improved tone, similar to that of an aged instrument.
+Softwoods such as spruce, cedar, and redwood, which are commonly used for guitar soundboards, are easier to torrefy than hardwoods, such as maple.

-On inexpensive guitars, it is increasingly common to use a product called "Roseacer" for the fretboard, which mimics Rosewood, but is actually a thermally-modified Maple.
+On inexpensive guitars, it is increasingly common to use roseacer for the fretboard, which mimics rosewood, but is actually a form of thermally-modified maple.

-"Roasted" Maple necks are increasingly popular as manufacturers claim increased stiffness and stability in changing conditions (heat and humidity).
-However, while engineering tests of the ThermoWood method indicated increased resistance to humidity, they also showed a significant reduction in strength (ultimate breaking point), while stiffness (modulus of elasticity) remained the same or was slightly reduced.
+"Roasted" maple necks are increasingly popular as manufacturers claim increased stiffness and stability in changing conditions (heat and humidity).
+However, while engineering tests of the thermally-modified wood indicated increased resistance to humidity, they also showed a significant reduction in strength (ultimate breaking point), while stiffness (flexural modulus) remained the same or was slightly reduced.
 Although the reduction in strength can be controlled by reducing the temperature of the process, the manufacturer recommends not using its product for structural purposes.
 However, it is perhaps possible to compensate for this loss of strength in guitars by using carbon-fiber stiffeners in necks and increased bracing in tops.